karmaniverous/metastructure/README.md

 ### Artifact Generation

+Each `workspace` defined in your project cnfig file contains an optional `generators` object.
+If present, each key of this object should specify a file path relative to the project root, and the associated value should specify the location of a Handlebars template, also relative to the project root.

+When you run Metastructure with the `-g` or `--generate` flag, it will generate (or replace) the files specified in the `generators` keys by processing the associated Handlebars templates with the expanded project config data object for the workspace provided with the `-w` or `--workspace` flag.

+To visualize this data object, use the `-d` or `--debug` flag when running Metastructure.

+Neither templates nor destination files need be located in any specific directory, so it is perfectly reasonable to collect global templates in a common directory and reference them from multiple workspaces.
+This is the approach taken in the [Metastructure Template repo](https://github.com/karmaniverous/metastructure-template).

+See the [Handlebars Templates](#handlebars-templates) section below for more information on how to write templates.

+### Authenticated Execution

 TODO

-### AWS Authentication

-TODO

 ### Config Update

-The Metastructure CLI includes an `--update` flag.
-When applied, Metastructure will merge the output of the current Terraform workspace with the contents of the config file.
+When you run Metastructure with the `-u` or `--update` flag, Metastructure will merge the output of the current Terraform workspace with the contents of the config file.

 The main purpose of this feature is to write identifiers of key resources (like accounts & OUs) back to the config file.
 Other templates can then use this information to decide whether to create new resources or import existing ones.